Research

 September 2020 to March 2022

-Prof. Jacqueline Urakami (Tokyo Tech)
+Prof. Jacqueline Urakami (Science Tokyo)

-Dr. Yeongdae Kim (Project Researcher)
+Dr. Yeongdae Kim (Project Researcher, Science Tokyo)

-Funding: DLab Challenge Grant
+DLab Challenge Grant

 Project Elemi